AnaBolshakova/AnaBolshakova/README.md

 ### Hi there 👋

 Hi, I'm Anastasiia from Russia and I'm currenly learning to become an Android Developer.
-I'm also studying at the department of foreign languages (English and German) and have a 3-years experience of tutoring and teaching children and mature students.
-After 6 months of living in Germany I decided to radically change the direction of my activity and, following the footsteps of my father, to devote myself to computer technology.
-Learning foreign languages is still the bigegst passion of mine, and I hope to find my vocation in programming languages as well and do something meaningful for other people.

 Skills: Java / Kotlin